raspberrypilearning/321-make-mentor-guide/en/step_6.md

 --- task ---

-If you are logged in on Scratch, you can create a studio and add your **Next customer please** project.
-You can also add your friends' **Next customer please** projects to create a market of different shops and businesses.
+If you are logged in on Scratch, you can create a studio and add your 'Next customer please' project.
+You can also add your friends' 'Next customer please' projects to create a market of different shops and businesses.

 --- collapse ---